Giving back to communities

 - must be younger than 25 years

-- may apply if already in his/her first year of studies in an accredited South African tertiary institution and meet
+- may apply if already in his/her first year of studies in an accredited South African tertiary institution and meet, all criteria above

 Before submitting your application, please consider our eligibility requirements and answer the following questions: If answers are not yes to all, please do not apply.